 4. A Morning with Grandpa by Sylvia Liu, illustrated by Christina Forshay

 Mei Mei’s grandpa, Gong Gong, is practicing tai chi in the garden, and Mei Mei is eager to join in with her own moves.
 The book depicts the sweet relationship between grandparent and grandchild while each learns new things together. [picture book, ages 4 and up]

 5. The Family Book by Todd Parr

 This is a story about families and all the different varieties they come in.
-Bright, bold and whimsical illustrations shows loving families of all shapes and family.
+Bright, bold, and whimsical illustrations show loving families of all shapes.
 It encourages children to ask questions about their family and the diverse families represented in the book. [picture book, ages 4 and up]

 If You Want to Fall Asleep Signed Copy GIVEAWAY!

 We are giving away a signed copy of If You Want to Fall Asleep.
 Please fill out the Rafflecopter below to enter.
 We can only mail to U.S. addresses.